ICSE2025/SCOPE/README.md

 - Code：
     - Function invocation scripts are included in the directory "scripts", which have the invocation code to AWS Lambda and Google Cloud Functions.
     - The implementation of state-of-the-art techniques: PT4Cloud and Metior
         - see the file "**state-of-the-arts.py**" and use the methods "fse19method" and "ase21method".
-Moreover, **the evaluation of testing results is included in the function definition -   identidyEffectiveness.**
+Moreover, **the evaluation of testing results is included in the function definition -   identifyEffectiveness.**
     -  The implementation of our approach SCOPE
         - see the file "**SCOPE.py**" and use the method "determineStopRun" with different variants: general, bootstrapping, and block bootstrapping.
-Moreover, **the evaluation of testing results is included in the function definition -   identidyEffectiveness.**
+Moreover, **the evaluation of testing results is included in the function definition -   identifyEffectiveness.**